Templemore apparitions

-In August and September 1920 the town of Templemore in County Tipperary, Ireland was the sight of alleged Marian apparitions.
+In August and September 1920 the town of Templemore in County Tipperary, Ireland was the site of alleged Marian apparitions.
 Thousands of people came to the town daily to see the apparitions.
 The affair occurred during the Irish War of Independence and resulted in a short-lived local truce between the IRA and Crown forces.
 When the truce ended, pilgrims stopped coming to the town and the sightings ended.
 The affair is sometimes referred to as the Templemore miracles.

 Apparitions

 In January 1919 the Irish War of Independence began.
 It would last until July 1921.
 On the night of 16 August 1920, British soldiers of the Northamptonshire Regiment attacked Templemore in reprisal for the killing of an RIC officer by IRA volunteers earlier that day.
 They fired volleys and burned homes and businesses.
 No civilians or IRA men were killed but two soldiers died by accident in the fires.

 Shortly after the attack, a sixteen-year old farm labourer named James Walsh claimed that he was visited by the Virgin Mary in his cottage in the nearby townland of Curraheen.
 She told him that she was troubled by what was happening in Ireland.
 At her request he dug a hole in the ground in his bedroom and this soon filled with spring water.
 Afterwards he claimed that all three statues of the Virgin Mary in his home began to bleed.
 He took these statues to Templemore, where the bleeding was witnessed.
 One man who had been crippled for most of his life claimed he was dancing in the streets after visiting Walsh's cottage.
 He was the first of many who claimed to have been cured of their ailments in the presence of Walsh or the statues.

 Locals believed that divine intervention had prevented any of them being killed or wounded during the attack by the British.
 Walsh gathered people around the statues to say the rosary in Irish.
 According to Ann Wilson, the statues were seen ‘as asserting the Catholic Irish identity of the population in the face of the non-Catholic British opponent, a superior spiritual power which would win out against the much more substantial, but merely worldly, advantages of the enemy.’